Support Each Other

 Showing our husband's respect is also very important.
 They crave our respect more than anything else.
 Sit down and write your husband a letter about all the things you respect about him and leave it somewhere where he will find it.

 Support his efforts to climb the corporate ladder, find a better job, or start a side hustle or new business.
 Encourage him through your words and actions.
 Let him know he will ace that interview or that he is on the right track with the research he is doing for his new business.
-If he is going through a rough spot at work or are in between jobs, assure him you are content with his efforts and that you don’t think any less of him.
+If he is going through a rough spot at work or is in between jobs, assure him you are content with his efforts and that you don’t think any less of him.
 Never be rude or spiteful, no matter how tough things get.

 Spend time together.
 Plan a date night or cook something special at home, send the kids to Grandma’s, and spend some time connecting with each other.
 Talk about the issues that need discussed right now and talk about your plans for the future.
 Let him know you appreciate everything that he does for you and your family.